 The Virginia Supreme Court has also addressed this issue in Pretlow v.
 Pretlow.
 In that case the court held that upon the breach of an engagement to be married, gifts made in contemplation of marriage may be recovered due to their conditional nature.

-So what does this all mean for Mr. Peter and Ms. Langley?
+So what does this all mean for Mr. "P" and Ms. "K"?
 Well, Judge Horne ruled that the Heart Balm Act does not apply to engagement gifts so the ring was recoverable.
 Further, he found that all of the elements of a detinue were proven.
-In other words, Ms. Langley had to return the ring.
+In other words, Ms. "K" had to return the ring.
 The law in this area should be clearer now going forward.
 You cannot recover damages because the person you asked to marry you broke off the engagement, but you can recover any engagement gifts so long as you meet the criteria for a detinue action.

 Rings and Divorce

 While the status of an engagement ring prior to marriage can be tricky, there is more clarity when it comes to engagement and wedding rings during a divorce.
 For the purposes of a divorce in Virginia the rings would be considered “marital property.”
 This means they fall into the group of property acquired as a couple during the marriage and would be subject to terms dividing that form of property.
 For example, generally each spouse in a divorce receives half of the martial property.

 The ability to recover an engagement ring can be a complicated issue.
 Prior to this year some courts would order rings to be returned, and others would not.
 If there are any fault-based reasons that the engagement was called off, those too could alter the resolution.
 The attorneys of Smith Strong, PLC can assist you in preparing a Motion for Detinue to recover an engagement ring, or any other engagement gift.
 Please call one of our offices at 804-325-1245 (Richmond) or 757-941-4298 (Williamsburg).